SuperAwesomeLTD/sa-mobile-sdk-ios-docs/versions/5.7.2/source/02addcocoa.rst

 For more information on Podfile options, please check the `Podfile <https://guides.cocoapods.org/syntax/podfile.html>`_ specification.

-You can add SuperAwesome to your project by declaring the following Pod:
+You can add the SDK to your project by declaring the following Pod:

 .. code-block:: shell